jsageryd/k5bot/README.md

-K5 bot
+Yakusha
 ================================

-This is an IRC bot implemented in Ruby.
+This is an IRC bot based on [K5](https://github.com/k5bot/k5bot)

 Usage
 --------------------------------